QubitPi/jersey-webservice-template/docs/docs/elide/development.md

 :::caution

-Docker Compose designed here is intended for local development and testing purposes ONLY! _It is strongly discouraged to run this Docker Compose in production!_
+Docker Compose is intended for local development and testing purposes ONLY! _It is strongly discouraged to run it in production!_

 :::